What Is Health Insurance: How It Works, Costs and Types

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-Health insurance is a contract that lowers the cost of medical services in exchange for a regular premium (usually monthly) to the insurance company.
+Health insurance is a contract between the policyholder and an insurance company that lowers what policyholders must pay for medical services in exchange for paying a monthly premium.
 This arrangement helps individuals access the medical treatments they need that would otherwise be unaffordable.
 Several types of health insurance plans exist, which vary in cost and coverage.

-• Health insurance helps healthcare services become more accessible because the cost is shared between the insured and the insurance company.
+• Health insurance helps increase the insured’s access to certain health care services because the cost is shared between them and the insurance company.

-• Affordable Care Act-compliant healthcare plans must cover certain benefits, including outpatient care, emergency services and overnight hospital stays.
+• ACA-compliant health care plans must cover certain benefits, including outpatient care, emergency services and overnight hospital stays.

-• Some ways where individuals can get coverage include the federal/state healthcare marketplace, their employer, or through government programs like Medicare or Medicaid.
+• Some of the ways individuals can get coverage include the Health Insurance Marketplace, their employer and government programs like Medicare or Medicaid.

 How Does Health Insurance Work?

-Health insurance reduces the financial burden of medical services by sharing the costs between the insured and the health insurance company.
+Health insurance reduces the financial burden of medical services on the insured by distributing the costs between them and their health insurance company.
 Generally, the insured will subscribe to the health insurance plan and pay a regular premium — typically each month.
 In exchange, the insured pays lower costs when receiving medical services.

 • Deductible: The amount you must pay before your health insurance coverage kicks in.
-If your medical bill is $2,000 and you have a $500 deductible, then you must pay the $500 before your insurance company covers the remaining balance.
+For example, the average deductible for employer-sponsored single coverage was $1,735 in 2023.[1]
+That means if your first medical bill is $2,000, then you’d have to pay the first $1,735 before your insurance company covers the remaining balance.

-• Copayment: A flat fee you must pay generally when you visit the doctor or fill a prescription.
-For example, visiting the doctor twice this month may incur a $20 copay for each visit and a prescribed medication may have an $8 copay.
+• Copayment: A flat fee you must pay when you visit the doctor or fill a prescription after meeting your deductible.
+For example, visiting the doctor may require a $20 copay for each visit and a prescribed medication may have an $8 copay.

 • Coinsurance: A percentage of the remaining balance after meeting your deductible that you must pay.
-Using our earlier deductible example, your coinsurance payment toward the remaining balance of $1,500 is 20% ($300).
-After paying your $500 deductible and $300 coinsurance payment, your insurance company covers the remaining $1,200.
+Assuming you’ve met your deductible, if you’re receiving a medical service for $200 and your coinsurance is 20%, then you’d pay $40 and your insurance company would pay the remaining $160.

 In addition, your insurance company may only cover costs when you see a provider that’s within your plan’s network and may also require you to get a referral from your primary care physician before you see a specialist.
 These requirements will vary based on the type of plan you choose, with EPOs, PPOs and HMOs being common types.